tedsluis/kubernetes-via-kubeadm/README.md

 ## Create the cluster
 I choose to use `flannel` as network layer.
 This means:
 * kubeadm needs to know a network CIDR: `--pod-network-cidr=10.244.0.0/16`
+* `net.bridge.bridge-nf-call-iptables` needs to be set to 1.

 ```
 [root@nuc ~]# sysctl net.bridge.bridge-nf-call-iptables=1